ykrods/svelte-spa-history-router/README.md

 }
 ```

-If you consider to use firebase hosting for your application, [rewrite](https://firebase.google.com/docs/hosting/full-config#rewrites) may be useful.
+If you are considering using firebase hosting for your application, [rewrite](https://firebase.google.com/docs/hosting/full-config#rewrites) may be useful.

 ## Inspired

 svelte-spa-history-router is inspired by [svelte-spa-router](https://github.com/ItalyPaleAle/svelte-spa-router) and [Svelte Router SPA](https://github.com/jorgegorka/svelte-router).

-If you don't need both history-base and regular expression support, I reccommend these powerful routers.
+If you don't need support for both history-based routing and regular expressions, I recommend these powerful routers.